cltl/inner-outer-coreference/README.md

 - ml_performance.py: contains functions for performing an error analysis on the model output in jsonlines format

 ## Citation
-If you wish to use this code for research, please cite [this paper](https://aclanthology.org/2022.crac-1.10/) as follows:
+If you wish to use this code for research, please cite the paper as follows:

 ```
 @inproceedings{kruijt-vossen-2022-role,